 Intuitive Eating

-Whether or not you can readily gauge your hunger levels, Intuitive Eating’s general guideline is to go no longer than about 4-6 waking hours without eating.
+Whether or not you can readily gauge your hunger levels, Intuitive Eating’s general guideline is to go no longer than 4-6 waking hours without eating.

 The Intuitive Eating book states, “This is based on the biology of fueling up your carbohydrate tank in the liver, which runs out every three to six hours.
 I have observed that clients who go longer than five hours without eating tend to overeat at the next eating opportunity.
-(For some people, this can happen even after three or four hours without eating.)
+(For some people, this can happen even after three or four hours without eating.)”

 Bright Line

-Overeaters Anonymous and Bright Line similarly focus on not going too long without eating, in this case by setting a very regular eating schedule.
+Overeaters Anonymous and Bright Line similarly focus on not going too long without eating, in this case, by setting a very regular eating schedule.

 “One of the benefits of waiting at least four hours between meals is that you will have digested your food from the previous meal more thoroughly.
-If you eat sooner than four hours, you might not have finished digesting the majority of your food, and it’s better for the digestive system if you clear out the bulk of the previous meal before adding more.”
+If you eat sooner than four hours, you might not have finished digesting most of your food, and it’s better for the digestive system if you clear out the bulk of the previous meal before adding more.”

 Commonality #2 – Eat Mindfully